Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Life is like playing the violin in public and learning the instrument as one goes on."
+> "There are dark shadows on the earth, but its lights are stronger in the contrast."
-> — **Samuel Butler**
+> — **Charles Dickens**

 ---